cakephp/docs/en/core-libraries/helpers/html.rst

 .. php:method:: meta(string $type, string $url = null, array $options = array())

     :param string $type: The type meta tag you want.
-    :param mixed $url: The url for the meta tag, either a string or a :term:`routing array`.
+    :param mixed $url: The URL for the meta tag, either a string or a :term:`routing array`.
     :param array $options: An array of :term:`html attributes`.

     This method is handy for linking to external resources like RSS/Atom feeds